Hurence/logisland/logisland-docs/processors.rst

    "**kafka.metadata.broker.list**", "a comma separated list of host:port brokers", "", "sandbox:9092", "", ""
    "**kafka.zookeeper.quorum**", "No Description Provided.", "", "sandbox:2181", "", ""
    "kafka.manual.offset.reset", "Sets manually an initial offset in ZooKeeper: smallest (automatically reset the offset to the smallest offset), largest (automatically reset the offset to the largest offset), anything else (throw exception to the consumer)", "largest offset (the offset to the largest offset), smallest offset (the offset to the smallest offset)", "null", "", ""
-   "**logisland.agent.quorum**", "the stream needs to know how to reach Agent REST api in order to live update its processors", "", "sandbox:8081", "", ""
-   "logisland.agent.pull.throttling", "wait every x batch to pull agent for new conf", "", "10", "", ""

 ----------